-As Community Transmission increases, the potential for encountering asymptomatic or presymptomatic residents and visitors with SARS-CoV-2 infection also likely increases.
-In these circumstances, to simplify implementation health care, facilities should consider implementing broader use of N95 respirators and eye protection by HCP during resident care encounters.
-For example, facilities located in counties where the Community Transmission is HIGH should consider having HCP wear N95 respirators and eye protection for the following:
+When the potential for encountering asymptomatic persons with SARS-CoV-2 infection also likely increases.
+In these circumstances, health care facilities should consider implementing broader use of PPE during resident care encounters.
+For example, facilities should consider having HCP wear N95 respirators and eye protection for the following:

-- HCP working in situations where additional risk factors for transmission are present, such as the resident is unable to use source control and the area is poorly ventilated (e.g., memory care units). - If health care-associated SARS-CoV-2 transmission is identified and universal respirator use by HCP working in affected areas is not already in place.
+- HCP working in situations where additional risk factors for transmission are present, such as the resident being unable to use source control and the area being poorly ventilated (e.g., memory care units). - o If an outbreak is identified and universal respirator use by HCP working in affected areas is not already in place.

-7. Testing Plan and Response
+9. Testing Plan and Response